SatenderGunwal/Bilevel_Based_Hyper_Local_Search/README.md

 consistently boosts model quality in validation and test performance for all the considered cases.
 >
 > This repository contains the initial working code for a hyper local search algorithm.
-For detailed "readmi" file to deal with the code, see the folder "Example Jupyter Notebooks" which contain detailed directions and, data and pre-trained models to be directly usable for local tuning.
+For detailed "readmi" file to deal with the code, see the folder "Jupyter Notebooks" which has example notebooks and contains detailed directions.
+The folder also has data and optuna trained models to be directly usable for local tuning.